wmglab-duke/3D_nerve_pipeline/docs/source/Code_Hierarchy/NEURON.md

 stimulus ([Sim Parameters](../JSON/JSON_parameters/sim)).
 For simulating activation thresholds, the intracellular stimulation amplitude should be set to zero.

-### Extracellular stimulus
+## Extracellular stimulus

 To simulate response of individual fibers to electrical stimulation, we use NEURON’s extracellular mechanisms to apply the electric potential from COMSOL at each segment of the cable model as a time-varying signal.
-We load in the stimulation waveform, as well as the simulation time step and stop time, from a `n_sim’s` `data/inputs/` directory using the `Stimulation.load_waveform()` method in `stimulation.py`.
+We load in the stimulation waveform, as well as simulation time variables (i.e., time step, duration of simulation), from a `n_sim’s` `data/inputs/` directory using the `Stimulation.load_waveform()` method in `stimulation.py`.
 The saved stimulation waveform is unscaled, meaning the maximum current magnitude at any timestep is +/-1.